The Faculty/Staff Retreat on Sunday, Aug. 30th, is cancelled. Continue to check back here for schedule updates.

-Cushman’s World Languages Program prepares our students to responsibly participate in a global community that will require cultural understanding and the ability to communicate through many contexts in a second or third language
+Cushman’s World Languages Program prepares our students to responsibly participate in a global community that requires cultural understanding and the ability to communicate through many contexts in a second or third language.

 The delivery of our Spanish program is through engaging, authentic experiences that develop students’ enthusiasm toward the use of the Spanish language.
 We address bilingual and bicultural education using a spiraling curriculum in which open-ended activities and opportunities for oral, body language and written communication provide each child with the framework to develop on his/her individual continuum of learning.
-All children, beginning with our three year olds, receive Spanish instruction and these younger students receive Spanish instruction more frequently.
-It is also a requirement in these classes that either the teacher or assistant is Spanish speaking so the children hear the language throughout the school day, not only during designated Spanish class times.
+All children, beginning with our three year olds, receive Spanish instruction.

 The Spanish curriculum prepares students to express the Spanish language in oral and written form in which correct pronunciation, vocabulary, cognates, grammar, and fluency are reinforced.

 All students beginning with three years old receive Mandarin Chinese classes which are designed to provide students with an exposure to the language and culture.
 Through multi-sensory experiences that include music, movement, games, literature, dance and art, students begin to learn the culture and language.
 Students learn Chinese tones and useful daily expressions and progress to more challenging practices such as the writing of basic Chinese characters with traditional calligraphy.